dfang10/D3-World-of-Bits/plan.md

 - [x] create token popups on edge of map as player moves and despawn them when the player is out of view
 - [x] memoryless cells

+## D3.c: Object persistence

+- [x] implement flyweight pattern to cells so cells that haven't been interacted with don't require memory to store them
+- [x] implement modifying cells states staying if they aren't on the screen

 ###